Quick Start

 Convert your first file in five steps.
 This walkthrough uses a GDSII-to-DXF conversion as an example, but the same workflow applies to any format pair.

-- In the Import section, click Browse and select your input file (e.g.,
+- In the Import panel, choose the input format (e.g., GDSII).

 Step 2 — Configure Import Options

-The import options dialog appears with settings specific to the detected format.
-For GDSII, common options include:
+The import options dialog shows settings specific to the chosen input format.

 For most conversions, the defaults work well.
 Click Next to continue.